arj1211/DiscordBot/8BALL.md

 * RESULT: Avoid the question

-		** Example: "Go ask Siri", "Do I look like Cortana?"
+		Example: "Go ask Siri", "Do I look like Cortana?"

 ##### Else:

+* RESULT: Give them an error message

-* Result: "Please ask me a question!"
+        "Please ask me a question!"

 *ALL 8 BALL STATEMENTS ARE PREWRITTEN AND READ FROM A TEXTFILE*